-2018 2017
+2019 2018

-NSP \$ 103,626 \$ 41,997

-HOME 115,910 91,383

-СВ 31,667 41,740

-Other 68,162 8,042
+NSP HOME CB CDBG Other \$ - - 74,685 105,000 \$ 103,626 115,910 31,667 - 68,162

-\$ 319,365 \$ 183,162
+\$ 179,685 \$ 319,365

-4. Home Sales
+5. Home Sales

 Beginning in the year ended June 30, 2018, a financial institution assumes the first mortgage on homes sold by the Organization.
 The first mortgage amount is based on a front-end ratio of 30%.
 The front-end ratio is calculated by dividing mortgage-related costs (principal, interest, property taxes and insurance) by gross monthly household income.
 The purchase price is based upon appraised value.
 The Organization issues a second and third mortgage to the homeowner on these properties.
 The amount of the second mortgage is the difference between the appraised value and the sum of the first mortgage, held by the financial institution, and the third mortgage held by the Organization.
 The second mortgage is interest free and is payable upon satisfaction of the first mortgage.
-The fair value of the first mortgage was determined by discounting the mortgage payments using the interest rate on the first mortgage issued by the financial institution.
+The fair value of the second mortgage issued by the financial institution.
 The third mortgage is equal to the interest owed to the financial institution over the life of the first mortgage, with the amount owed on the third mortgage reduced proportionately over the life of the first mortgage as payments are made.